Technical sensory organs

 How often did Ms Jones turn in her hospital bed last night?
 Warning, Mr Smith is sitting on the edge of his bed and could fall attempting to stand up!
 Particularly in hospital and nursing contexts, occupancy and pressure sensors provide significant support in everyday life.
 The occupied area of the sensor causes a change in resistance or capacity.

 How many movement exercises are possible for people permanently confined to bed and how often can they be performed?
-In the context of inpatient care and hospitals, these are important parameters for ensuring optimal care.
+Especially in the context of inpatient care and hospitals, these are important parameters for ensuring optimal care.
 Stretching the textile causes a change in resistance or capacity in the sensor.

 ECG contact electrodes – measuring heart activity